imjoy-team/ImJoy/docs/i2k_tutorial.md

 This further enables the CellPose segmentation feature in [ImageJ.JS](https://ij.imjoy.io/)(ImageJ compiled into javascript and running in the browser).
 This is [the plugin](https://gist.github.com/oeway/c9592f23c7ee147085f0504d2f3e993a) that calls the CellPose plugin and run segmentation with the https://cellpose.org server.
 You can also find an announcement [here](https://forum.image.sc/t/new-imagej-js-release-with-3d-viewer-and-cellpose-segmentation/44842) about the cellpose feature.

 ?> While CellPose running on a server makes it much easier for users to try.
 However, users will need to upload images to a server maintained by others (even though cellpose.org don't store users' images).
-Besides that, you cannot rely on that to process large amount of data.
+Besides that, you cannot rely on that to process a large amount of data.

-Therefore, let's make a ImJoy plugin in Python to run the CellPose segmentation model locally (or on Google Colab with free GPU).
+Therefore, let's make an ImJoy plugin in Python to run the CellPose segmentation model locally (or on Google Colab with free GPU).

 Here is the code for the CellPose plugin:
 <!-- ImJoyPlugin: { "hide_code_block": true} -->